Technical FAQs

 How can I see the logs for my server?

-How do I preserve disk contents across reboots?
+How do I preserve disk content across reboots?

 Each pod can configure a directory that will persist across reboots and even docker image upgrades.